amritaravishankar/Image-Captioning/README.md

 # Image-Captioning

-An Imgae-Captioning Web Application using Machine Learning to predict captions for uploaded images, usinf Flask as the backend framework for API calls and using React to create the front-end.
+An Image-Captioning Web Application using Machine Learning to predict captions for uploaded images, using Flask as the back-end framework for API calls and using React to create the front-end.